 But to improve customer experience management for your organization, you need more than just the right martech that helps you measure customers’ satisfaction and engagement.

-You also need a front-end CX approach that compels visitors, followers, and users to offer their personal information and opt in to receive your promotional messaging so you can capably nurture and convert them with your customer lifecycle marketing efforts.
+You also need a front-end CX approach that compels visitors, followers, and users to offer their personal information and opt in to receive your promotional messaging so you can capably nurture and convert them with your customer lifecycle orchestration efforts.